Uninett/nav/doc/reference/backend-processes.rst

 Receives and processes SNMP traps and notifications.

 *snmptrapd* listens to port 162 for incoming traps.
-When the snmptrapd receives a trap it puts all the information in a trap-object and sends the object to every traphandler stated in the *traphandlers* option in :file:`snmptrapd.conf`.
-It is then up to the traphandler to decide if it wants to process the trap or just discard it.
+When the snmptrapd receives a trap, it puts all the information in a trap object and sends the object to every *trap handler* stated in the ``traphandlers`` option of :file:`snmptrapd.conf`.
+It is then up to the *trap handler* to decide if it wants to process the trap or just discard it.

-Run mode
+:Run mode:
   daemon

-Configuration
+:Configuration:
-   - :file:`snmptrapd.conf`
+   :file:`snmptrapd.conf`

-Logging:
+:Logs:
-  - :file:`snmptrapd.log`: logs output from the snmptrapd
+  - :file:`snmptrapd.log`: logs regular log output from the daemon
-  - :file:`snmptraps.log`: logs all traps that the snmptrapd has received
+  - :file:`snmptraps.log`: logs details of all received traps

 thresholdmon